Ksaros/news_article_system/README.md

             Jeżeli nie będzie danych do wyświetlenia serwer zwróci błąd 406.

       3. Wejście na stronę bez podania podstrony spowoduje wyświetlenie listy istniejących artykułów.

+EN
+Activation:

+      1. Create a database on a local server and import the "news_article_system.sql" file in the config folder into it.

+      2. In the config folder, in the "db_config.php" file, you should provide the database login details.

+Using the program:

+      1. To modify / add articles and add authors, just go to the "/ modify" subpage.
+      2. API:
+            a.
+Downloading the article by specifying id - go to the "get_articles" subpage with an art_id parameter, e.g. / get_articles /? art_id = 1
+            b.
+Downloading all articles by a given author - go to the "get_articles" subpage together with the author_id parameter, e.g. / get_articles /? author_id = 1
+            c.
+Get the top 3 authors who wrote the most articles last week - go to the "get_articles" subpage with a get_best_authors parameter, e.g. / get_articles /? get_best_authors

+            If there is no data to display, the server will return a 406 error.

+      3. Entering the website without specifying a subpage will display a list of existing articles.